-Promoters have a high stake in the company that sends out a positive signal to the investing community on the confidence of promoter in their company.
+Promoters have a high stake in the company that sends out a positive signal to the investing community on the confidence of promoters in their company.

-More over there is high presence of institutional investors both domestic and foreign in the company.
-A strong presence of these investor’s signals the confidence of the fund managers of these institutions as they are experienced professionals who invest after a lot of research.
+Moreover, there is a high presence of institutional investors both domestic and foreign in the company.
+A strong presence of these investors signals the confidence of the fund managers of these institutions as they are experienced professionals who invest after a lot of research.